All Episodes

 One Kavanaugh decision illustrates the point about the check on presidential power directly.

-He wrote the opinion in Hamdan versus the United States, a case that challenges the Bush administration's Military Commission prosecution of an associate of Osama bin Laden.
+He wrote the opinion in Hamdan versus the United States, a case that challenges the Bush administration's military commission prosecution of an associate of Osama bin Laden.

-But Judge Kavanaugh, who had been appointed to the DC circuit by President Bush, and had worked in President Bush's White House, ruled that the conviction was unlawful.
+This conviction was very important to the Bush administration, but Judge Kavanaugh, who had been appointed to the DC Circuit by President Bush and had worked in President Bush's White House, ruled that the conviction was unlawful.

 As he explained during the hearing, quote, we don't make decisions based on who people are or their policy preferences or the moment.